30-Day Money Back Guarantee

 • Exercise impact: Notice whether certain workouts or meal timing around activity influences bloating

-• Hydration habits: Record water intake alongside symptoms, dehydration can worsen digestive discomfort
+• Hydration habits: Record water intake alongside symptoms, dehydration may contribute to digestive discomfort

 What Causes Bloating?
 Breaking Down the Digestive Science